Guide to brand reputation management – 2021 update

 Social media reach is an indicator of how many people could have seen a social media post.
-This brand monitoring metric will help you assess the effects of your brand awareness campaigns.
+This metric will help you assess the effects of your brand awareness campaigns.

 Social media reach will also help you assess the damage caused by a negative review or statement.

 Brand24 will also identify top public profiles talking about your brand.
-Working with online influencers is one of the best ways to manage your brand reputation.
+Working with brand advocates is one of the best ways to manage your brand reputation.
 The process can do wonders to your brand and have a positive effect on your bottom line.

 Monitor customers reviews